ipa320/RosTooling.github.io/docu/SystemModelsVisualization.md

 ### Create a representation view of your system

+For this example we will use a template model available under the default project "de.fraunhofer.ipa.ros.communication.objects".
+See instructions under [setup](Environment_setup.md).
+If the automatic clone doesn't work for you, please clone the repository [RosCommonObjects](https://github.com/ipa320/RosCommonObjects) manually and import it to your Eclipse workspace.

+The example we will show is under "BasicSpecs/Systems/ros_system_template.rossystem".

 A representation file is a file in which Sirius stores all information related to which representations you created, what appears on them, the positions and colors of the elements, etc. These files have a .aird extension (typically representations.aird).
 Representation files reference the semantic model(s) for which they contain representations, but your semantic models themselves are kept unaware (and unpolluted) of any Sirius-specific data.

 To create this file you can go to File -> New -> Other and then navigate or search for "Representations File".

-We recommend selecting the initialization method "Initialization from a semantic resource" and using the helper to navigate and select the .rossystem file you would like to open.
+We recommend selecting the initialization method "Initialization from a semantic resource" and using the helper to navigate and select the .rossystem file you would like to open, for example "ros_system_template.rossystem".

 ![alt text](images/SiriusCreateRepresentationFile.gif)